vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 are called 'Madhuratraya'.
 Madhūkavrata-on Phā. śu.
 3; fast by women on that day and

-next day worship of Gauri on Madhūka tree and prayer to her to confer saubhāgya, sons, freedom from widowhood; honour brāhmana women whose husbands are alive with flowers, fragrant substances, garments and edibles; confers health, beauty; HV I. 413-415 (from Bhav.
+next day worship of Gauri on Madhūka tree and prayer to her to confer saubhāgya, sons, freedom from widowhood; honour brāhmaṇa women whose husbands are alive with flowers, fragrant substances, garments and edibles; confers health, beauty; HV I. 413-415 (from Bhav.
 U.).
 The printed Bhav.
 U. (16.1-16 ) calls it Madhūkatrtlyā, places it on 3rd of dark half of Phā. and is somewhat different in details, though some verses are identical with those in HV.
 Madhūka is a tree from the blossoms and seeds of which an

 intoxicating drink is distilled.
 Manasāvrata-on Jy. śu.
 9 with Hasta nakṣatra or on even 10th